 Our goal is to ensure appropriate and personalized use of medication and gene therapies by advancing to a scientific, evidence-based and cost-effective decision-making process and a team-based, systematic approach to medication use.

 We believe this will offer consumers a personalized approach to medication use.
 For those who pay for care, it will create a reduction in total cost of care—saving lives and saving money.

 The GTMRx Institute sponsors and supports multi-stakeholder activities that will encourage practice transformation, create pathways for dissemination of evidence and innovation and encourage payment and policy reform in order to:

 - Advance acceptance and recognition by providers and payors (to include employers) of the importance of creating a systematic, evidence-based approach to medications and their rational use.
-We believe that this is an important long-term solution to saving lives and money.
+We believe that this is an important long-term solution, saving lives and money.
 A March 2018 article co-authored by GTMR co-founder Terry McInnis, MD calls for comprehensive medication management (CMM) as a solution showing a $528 billion savings opportunity.
 See the study here.

 - Engage physicians, clinical pharmacists and other team members who share a complete commitment to medication optimization by providing tools, data, practice standards and implementation resources to advance their ability to optimize medication use in their own settings.